Education

 Activity introduction

-Your task is to make a waterlogging sensor that a referee can use to check whether the pitch is fit to play on.
-It should indicate when the pitch is too wet for play to safely take place.
+Your task is to make a waterlogging sensor that a referee can use to check whether the playing field is fit to play on.
+It should indicate when the playing field is too wet for play to safely take place.

 Follow the steps outlined in our free activity sheet to assemble your own moisture sensor circuit.